 Since we're talking about getting into a rut....

-If YOU'RE bored - your students will be bored and that certainly spells disaster for any piano studio.
+If YOU'RE bored - your students will be bored.
+That certainly spells disaster for any piano studio.

 We ALL need inspiration and motivation.
 That's one of the reasons why I created Upbeat Piano Teachers.
 I wanted teachers to be able to get ideas and encouragement anytime - anywhere.